-We next examine whether firms adjust their behavior with respect to home-country environmental policy differently across industries.
-We are interested in the pollution-intensive industries that account for most emissions.
+industries that account for most emissions.
 The underlying hypothesis in this section is that firms in pollution-intensive industries are more likely to shift their emissions abroad rather than try to minimize them in the home country.

 We define I(Pollution intensive) as a dummy for firms in industries with high pollution intensity.
 We base our indicator on the definition used by the European Union (EU), which measures the kilograms of CO2 emitted in generating one euro of gross value added.
-The industry-year table provided by the EU is presented in Panel A of Appendix Table 2, and Figure 5 shows the industry averages in graphical form.
+The industryyear table provided by the EU is presented in Panel A of Appendix Table 3, and Figure 5 shows the industry averages in graphical form.
 The chart clearly shows three groups of polluting industries.
 The top two industries-electricity, gas, steam and air conditioning supply, and manufacturers of coke and refined petroleum products-emit around 6 kilograms of CO2 per one euro of gross value added.
 The next four industries-air transport, water transport, manufacture of other nonmetallic mineral products, and manufacture of basic metals-emit between 3 and 4 kilograms of CO2 per one euro of gross value added.
 All other industries emit less than 2 kilograms of CO2 per one euro of gross value added.
 Based on these figures, we define pollution-intensive firms as those in the top six polluting industries.

-Panel B of Appendix Table 2 presents summary statistics for firms classified as in pollution-intensive industries and the rest of firms.31 Only 6.5% of all firm-years for which we have matched industry information are classified as pollution-intensive, yet the total emissions of Scope 1 CO2 emissions by this small fraction of firms is as large as the total emissions by the rest of the sample (93.5%).32
+Panel B of Appendix Table 3 presents summary statistics for firms classified as being in pollution-intensive industries and the rest of firms.35 Only 6.5% of all firm-years for which we have matched industry information are classified as pollution-intensive, yet the total Scope 1 CO_2 emissions by this small fraction of firms is as large as the total emissions by the rest of the sample (93.5%).36

 With this definition of pollution-intensive industries, we test whether their sensitivity to environmental policy strictness is different from that of firms in other industries.
-The industry analysis is presented in Table 8.
+The industry analysis is presented in Table 7.
 Panel A focuses on Scope 1 emissions.
 The regressions in Columns (1) and (2) show that firms in pollution-intensive industries are not sensitive to environmental policies in regard to their global emissions or home emissions (F-test is not statistically significant).
 In contrast, Column (3) shows that in regard to emissions in foreign countries, these firms are twice as sensitive to home environmental policies.
 Hence, when domestic environmental policies are strict, firms in pollution-intensive industries emit significantly more in foreign countries.
 Panel B presents the corresponding results for Scope 2 emissions.
 While the results are similar, they are not identical.
 Columns (1) and (2) show that firms in pollution-intensive industries are sensitive to home environmental policies to a lesser degree than firms in non-pollution-intensive industries.
 Columns (3) and (4) show analogous results to those in the corresponding columns of Panel A: Firms in pollution-intensive industries have nearly twice the sensitivity to home environmental policies when it comes to polluting in foreign countries.

-31 We lost some firm-year observations in a subset of the sample that we could not map into the NACE industry codes.

-32 Firms in pollution-intensive industries are responsible for 52% of global Scope 1 CO2 pollution.
+35 We lose some firm-year observations in a subset of the sample that we cannot map into the NACE industry codes.
+36 Firms in pollution-intensive industries are responsible for 52% of global Scope 1 CO2 pollution.
 We reach this conclusion by summing the tonnage of CO2 emissions across all firm-years in both parts of the sample.